-Polyhouse Farming Success Story: Infosys Engineer Built a Profitable Farm in Tamil Nadu
+Polyhouse Farming Success Story: How an Infosys Engineer Built a Profitable Farm

 Tamil nadu 16 min read Rani Singh

-Polyhouse Farming Success Story: Infosys Engineer Built a Profitable Farm in Tamil Nadu image
+Polyhouse Farming Success Story: How an Infosys Engineer Built a Profitable Farm image

 • Year-round production — You grow on your schedule, not the weather's.
 Market demand, not the monsoon, sets your crop calendar.

 • Controlled environment — Temperature, humidity, and pest pressure are managed inside the structure.
-What destroys an open-field crop in peak summer often does not reach a well-maintained polyhouse crop.
+External shocks that destroy open-field crops are significantly reduced.

-• Higher, consistent yields — Agriplast's data from hundreds of farmers across India shows polyhouse capsicum yields 45–50 tonnes per acre in favourable conditions, with gross revenues of ₹20–30 lakhs per annum.
-Fruits have thicker walls and a shelf life of 15–20 days — what premium buyers and exporters require (Agriplast Capsicum Farming Guide).
+• Higher, consistent yields — Agriplast's data from hundreds of farmers across India shows polyhouse capsicum yields of 45–50 tonnes per acre under favourable conditions, generating ₹20–30 lakh annually.
+The fruits have thicker walls and a 15–20 day shelf life, meeting premium buyer and export standards (Agriplast Capsicum Farming Guide).

 • Significant water savings — Research from IIT Kharagpur found drip-irrigated capsicum in a polyhouse requires 35% less water than open-field cultivation.
 In water-stressed farming zones across India, that is a material advantage.